hdevilbiss/freeCodeCampJS/Functional Programming/README.md

 ## The map array method

-The `map` method is an iterator method which is used on array directly.
+The `map` method is an iterator method which is used on an array directly.
 It receives a function, known as a **callback**, which acts on each item in the array.

 It returns an array; a copy of the original array, that has been mutated by the callback function.
 The return array will be the same length as the original array.